creditkarma/dynamic-config/docs/config-resolution.md

+# Config Resolution

+Config values fit into two broad buckets:

+1. Static config bundles with your application source
+2. Remote config deployed outside of your application

+Here we will look at these two broad configuration sources and discuss how the final config object is resolved from these two sources.

 ## Local Configuration

 Local configuration files are stored localally with your application source, typically at the project root in a directory named `config/`.
 The config path can be set as an option if you do not wish to use the default resolution.